rmutegeki/alx-low_level_programming/0x00-hello_world/README.md

 * Tested on Ubuntu 20.04 LTS

 ## Files
-0-3, and 100 are Bash scripts while 4-6, and 101 are programs files written in C:
+0-3, and 100 are Bash scripts while 4-6, and 101 are program files written in C:

 | Filename | Description |
 | -------- | ----------- |